MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 # [C#](#tab/csharp)

-You can use the data provided in the Event arguments of  `CoreWebView2.ContextMenuRequested` to display a custom context menu with entries of your choice.
-For this case, you specify `Handled` to be `true` and request a deferral.
+To display a custom context menu that contains your desired menu items, use the data provided in the `EventArgs` of the `CoreWebView2` [ContextMenuRequested Event](/dotnet/api/microsoft.web.webview2.core.corewebview2.contextmenurequested).
+For this case, you specify `Handled` to be `true`, and request a deferral.

 * **[CoreWebView2 Class](/dotnet/api/microsoft.web.webview2.core.corewebview2)**
    * [ContextMenuRequested Event](/dotnet/api/microsoft.web.webview2.core.corewebview2.contextmenurequested)